TECHNIKVERBOT/Clevo-NB50TK1-Hackintosh-OC/README.md

 ## What doesn't work?

 * dGPU: Since Pascal GPUs have no support since Mojave, it's disabled.
-By disabling and setting the card into D3 in ACPI, the lowest power state a device can support, the GPU will barely consume any power, so battery life should be improved as well.
+By disabling and setting the card into D3 in ACPI, the lowest power state a device can support, the GPU will barely consume any power, so battery life should be improved as a result.
 * Mini DisplayPort as it's directly conntected to the dGPU
 * HDMI Hotplug: This is an issue, we are currently looking into.
 To get around this, HDMI has to be plugged in during bootup.
 * Trackpad has no Magic TrackPad 2 emulation